 Facilities

-Organ-on-Chip Development Centre (OoCDev)
+Organ-on-Chip Centre TWENTE FACILITIES

 MANUFACTURING

 At the moment, there is a critical need for implementing emerging tissue engineering technologies on-chip that allow the creation of 3D architecture typical of living tissues.
-To fully harness bioprinting strategies for living OoC fabrication, OoCDev requires advanced biofabrication equipment.
+To fully harness bioprinting strategies for living OoC fabrication, our facilty requires advanced biofabrication equipment.
 Microfabrication technologies, in particular biofabrication via bioprinting, enable precise patterning of multiple cells types and extra-cellular matrix mimicking biomaterials in 3D structures.
 We will establish a state-of-the-art workstation to enable the rapid manufacturing of OoC with high 3D complexity.

 OPERATION

 Operating OoC systems requires pumps to drive fluid flow through the individual cell culture microcompartments.
 The challenge grows uncontrollably with obstacles such as parallel systems, unique cell culture medium or multiple chips connected into multi-organ systems.
 Many of these challenges can be overcome with the Translation Organ-on-Chip Platform (TOP), which offers automation and multiplexing in a modular platform.
-To further develop and implement TOP as the national standard for OoC culture and control, we need infrastructure to automate microfluidic flow control in multiple OoC at once.
+To further develop and implement TOP as the national standard for OoC culture and control, we will develop infrastructure to automate microfluidic flow control in multiple OoC at once.

 READ-OUT

 There is a strong need for both high-resolution and real-time, live-cell imaging inside intact OoC devices.
-In OoCDev we aim to implement pioneering techniques such as adaptive optics and wavefront shaping to improve imaging through the complex structures present within OoC.
+We aim to implement pioneering techniques such as adaptive optics and wavefront shaping to improve imaging through the complex structures present within OoC.
 In addition, developing and implementing non-invasive read-out techniques, such as Optical Coherence Tomography and electrical impedance sensing, we can track barrier function of tissues in OoC and provide real-time and spatial information.